-Plenty of spots for both sun worshipers and shade-lovers.
+Plenty of spots for both sun worshipers and shade lovers.
 Poolside service means you really don't have to get up for much.
-I wasn't there long enough to relax by the pool, but I did get a chance to try their signature drink, the coconut mojito…and I can definitely envision of a day of doing nothing at the pool with a constant supply of them!
+I wasn't there long enough to relax by the pool, but I did get a chance to try their signature drink, the coconut mojito…and I can definitely envision a day of doing nothing at the pool with a constant supply of them!

 At 9:00 in the morning, these guys looked like they were on their way to do just that!

-There aren't a lot of kids around, but if you desire a completely adult only space, there is a wading pool on the second level where children are not allowed.
-They have awesome day beds that you can reserve for 24-hours (these can be reserved for hotel guests – you need to spend $150 in food and drinks and $250 for non-guests).
+There aren't a lot of kids around, but if you desire a completely adult-only space, there is a wading pool on the second level where children are not allowed.
+They have awesome day beds that you can reserve for 24 hours (these can be reserved for hotel guests – you need to spend $150 on food and drinks and $250 for non-guests).
 Talk about being treated like royalty for the day!

 On my first night, I attended a progressive Modern Honolulu dinner.
 We started poolside where we enjoyed coconut mojito along with appetizers, like ahi tartare.

 The evening atmosphere of the pool is very nice, and laid back, well, until the fireworks show!
 Every Friday evening they have a great display and The Modern Honolulu's poolside has an excellent vantage point.

 For our main courses, we moved to Morimoto's, located in the hotel on the second level.
 We sampled several fish dishes all delicious and a melt-in-your-mouth Wagyu filet that was to die for!
 (The next day I had lunch at Morimoto's sushi bar and had an equally enjoyable experience!)